wix-incubator/RollingNotes/README.md

 	 - Default width: 600
 	 - Default height: 750

-Then click save and continue.
-You are now free to click the "Test Your App" button.
-In order to load the app, click the "App Market" button once the test site is loaded.
-Then select the "Developer Apps" tab from the left sidebar and add the rolling notes app to the site.
+5. Click "save" or "save and continue".

+You are now ready to run the RollingNotes app.

+1. Click the "Test Your App" button.
+Then a new browser tab will open with the Wix Editor, and you should see the RollingNotes app in the On the "Developer Apps" tab.
+2. Add the RollingNotes app to the site.
+3. Double click the app to open settings

-Make sure your server is running as described above.
+Make sure your server (both NoteJS & MongoDB) is running as described above.